Aeshna isoceles

-Aeshna isoceles is a small hawker dragonfly that is found in Europe, mostly around the Mediterranean, and the lowlands of North Africa.
+Aeshna isoceles (or isosceles) is a small hawker dragonfly that is found in Europe, mostly around the Mediterranean, and the lowlands of North Africa.
 Its common name in English is green-eyed hawker.
-In Britain it is a rare and local species and is known as the Norfolk hawker.
-It has a brown colour with green eyes and clear wings and also a yellow triangular mark on the second abdominal segment which gave rise to its scientific name.
-It used to be in the genus Anaciaeschna as it has several differences from the other members of the genus Aeshna.
-Its specific name is often spelt isosceles.
+In the United Kingdom it is a localised species, and is called the Norfolk hawker.

+Aeshna isoceles is brown, with green eyes, clear wings, and a yellow triangular mark on the second abdominal segment which gave rise to its scientific name.
+It used to be in the genus Anaciaeschna as it different in several ways from the other members of the genus Aeshna to which it now belongs.

 Identification

 A. isoceles is one of only two brown hawkers found in Europe, the other is A. grandis.
 Both have a brown thorax and abdomen but A. isoceles has green eyes and clear wings and a diagnostic yellow triangular mark on the second abdominal segment.
 The hindwings have an amber patch at their base.
 In contrast A. grandis has yellowish wings and blueish eyes.
 The green eye of A. isoceles stands out even in flight and in practice it is not difficult to tell these two dragonflies apart.
 In addition to the morphological differences A. isoceles is on the wing much earlier in the year than A. grandis.